adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook.md

    />
    </Zoom>

    The event ID can be any string; simply make sure the event ID in your webhook processing server coincides with the one you entered in the Adapty Dashboard.
 You cannot leave the event ID empty for enabled events.
-If you accidentally removed the Adapty event ID and need to restore it, you can always copy it from the [Events that can be sent to a webhook table](webhook#events-than-can-be-sent-to-a-webhook).
+If you accidentally removed the Adapty event ID and need to restore it, you can always copy it from the [Webhook event types](webhook-event-types-and-fields#webhook-event-types) table.

 4. Additional fields and options are not obligatory; use them as needed.
 5. Remember to click the **Save** button to confirm the changes.